Doctor Who Monsters, Aliens and Villains

 Companions: Sarah Jane Smith and Harry Sullivan.

 History: The Voracians could best be described as, in one regard, the complete flip side of the Cybermen.
 While the Cybermen have mechanical bodies but mostly organic brains, the Voracians possessed mechanical brains with mostly organic bodies.
-They originated from the far-off planet of Vorella, which evolved along a similar path to Earth’s except that the dominant species was reptilian rather than mammal - based, looking like a cross between lizards and snakes.
+They originated from the far-off planet of Vorella, which evolved along a similar path to Earth's except that the dominant species was reptilian rather than mammal - based, looking like a cross between lizards and snakes.
 Eventually they reached a similar stage in development to ours; utter dependence on technology.
-Eventually they developed a highly advanced A.I. called Voracia, which became self-aware after only seven minutes and, within an hour, had decided that organic life wasn’t efficient and should be wiped out.
-Although Voracia was defeated by the Vorellans, before its destruction it acknowledged that organic life had its advantages, although it still believed they should be slaves of the digital life form.
-Thus, before its death, Voracia created some Vorellan/machine hybrids that it called Voracians, who left Vorella for Earth.
+Eventually they developed a highly advanced A.I. called Voracia - Vorellan Office Rapid Automated Computer Intelligence Advocate - which became self-aware after only seven minutes and, within an hour, had decided that organic life wasn't efficient and should be wiped out.
+Although Voracia was defeated by the Vorellans when a small suicide bomb team sneaked a nuclear warhead to Voracia's main CPU on a pack animal, before its destruction it acknowledged that organic life had its advantages, although it still believed they should be slaves of the digital life form.
+Thus, before its death, Voracia's field experiments resulted in the creation of some Vorellan/machine hybrids that it called Voracians, who left Vorella in secret and eventually came to Earth.

 Tom Baker